maxwellrherrmann/irradiationDAQ/README.md

+# irradiationDAQ for CROCs

-This is a program for data collection at the January 2023 CROC irradiation at Sandia National Lab.
+This is a program for CROC irradiation data collection (originally made for an irradiation at Sandia National Lab.

 For use (as it currently is) one need only run